Meta (META)

 Famously founded by Mark Zuckerberg in his Harvard dorm, Meta Platforms (NASDAQ:META) operates a collection of the largest social networks in the world - Facebook, Instagram, WhatsApp, and Messenger, along with its metaverse focused Reality Labs.

-- Excellent EBITDA margin highlights the strength of its business model, and its profits increased over the last few years as it scaled
+- Disciplined cost controls and effective management have materialized in a strong EBITDA margin, and its profits increased over the last few years as it scaled

-Meta sets the bar.
-The price looks fair relative to its quality, and we think now is a good time to invest.
+Meta is a standout company.
+The valuation seems fair based on its quality, and we think now is the time to buy the stock.

 Why Is Now The Time To Buy Meta?